 The biggest problem in most entryways is that there is nowhere logical to put things, so everything ends up on the floor or piled on a surface.

 A wall-mounted coat hook rail solves this immediately.
-Basic rails with four to six hooks cost $10 to $25 and are installed with two screws.
-Add an over-the-door organizer for shoes or bags if floor space is limited.
+Basic rails with four to six hooks cost $10 to $25 and install with two screws.
+Add an over-the-door organizer for shoes or bags if floor space is tight.
 A simple bench with a lift-up seat or open shelf underneath adds seating while hiding clutter.

 Here is a complete rental-friendly entryway setup for under $60: